 Stefano Secco began his studies of piano and singing under the guidance of M° Alberto Soresina and subsequently received a diploma in percussion with M° Tullio De Piscopo.
 Secco privately followed Maestri like Franco Corelli, Franca Mattiucci, and attended master classes led by Leyla Gencer and Renata Scotto, among others.

-After his first professional experiences and various tours in Italy and abroad, he sang the role of Fenton in Falstaff at the “Teatro Verdi” of Sassari and was immediately engaged at the “Teatro dell'Opera” in Rome as a soloist tenor for the Messa di Gloria of Puccini and the Te Deum of Berlioz.
-In the same theatre, he sang the role of Rodolfo in a successful production of La Bohème.
+After his first professional experiences and various tours in Italy and abroad, he sang the role of Fenton in Falstaff at Teatro Verdi in Sassari and was immediately engaged by Teatro dell'Opera in Rome as a soloist tenor for Puccini’s Messa di Gloria and Berlioz’s Te Deum.
+On the same stage, he sang the role of Rodolfo in a successful production of La Bohème.

-He obtained great reviews from public and critics singing Verdi’s Messa da Requiem in Moscow with La Scala, on the occasion of Bolshoi’s Theatre new opening and in St. Petersburg with Teatro Regio di Parma, Simon Boccanegra with Placido Domingo (title role) in Los Angeles under the baton of James Conlon, Masnadieri in Naples, Butterfly in Seattle, Carmen in Venice, Romeo et Juliette at Arena di Verona, Boheme at Festival Pucciniano in Torre del Lago, Les Contes d’Hoffmann in Paris, Madama Butterfly in Berlin, Macbeth in Madrid, Don Carlo in Oviedo and, most recently, La Bohème in Zurich and Macbeth at La Scala.
+He obtained great reviews from public and critics singing Verdi’s Messa da Requiem in Moscow with La Scala on the occasion of Bolshoi’s Theatre new opening and in St. Petersburg with Teatro Regio di Parma, Simon Boccanegra with Placido Domingo in the title role in Los Angeles under the baton of James Conlon, I Masnadieri in Naples, Madama Butterfly in Seattle and Berlin, Carmen in Venice, again Roméo et Juliette at Arena di Verona, Les Contes d’Hoffmann at Opéra Bastille, Macbeth in Madrid and at La Scala, Don Carlo in Oviedo, La Bohème in Zürich, Bilbao and at Festival Pucciniano in Torre del Lago.